replicatedhq/helm-charts/README.md

 There are tests in place, that are executed as GitHub Actions + can also be executed locally.

-For local use, first install `go-task` (if you don't have it already).
+For local use, first install `go-task` (if you don't have it already) and the test suite tools.
 On MacOS:

 ```
 brew install go-task
+task macos_install_deps
 ```

 Then: